d3vaashish/Vim-Reloaded/README.md

 Make sure vim is installed in your system
 @Linux OS:
 To check: vim --version [ENTER]
-## NOTE:  vi  and Vim are different.
-##        vi is miniature version of vim editor and won't support features like syntax highlighting.

 Iff VIM is not install on your OS:
 @ Ubuntu